HandSam0822/elegant_heap_queue/doc/quickstart.rst

 Quickstart
 ==========

-The Elegant Priority Queue package contains resourceful API for Python developer better using Priority Queue to achieve their goal.
+The Elegant Heap Queue package contains resourceful API for Python developer better using Priority Queue to achieve their goal.
 Considering that there're lots of inconvenience when using existing Python PQ library such as `heapq`_ and `queue.PriorityQueue`_